Codecademy/docs/content/pandas/concepts/groupby/terms/sum/sum.md

 The `.sum()` method has the following parameters:

 - `numeric_only`: Boolean value. `True` includes only int, float and boolean columns.
-Defaults `True`.
+Default value is `True`.
 - `min_count`: Int value.
 Required number of valid entries in order to produce a result.
-Defalts to 0.
+Defalt value is 0.

 ## Example